Cinderblook/cinderblook.github.io/content/blog/Terraform-Azure-K8S-Deploy.md

  - Have Kubeconfig file available so it can be managed, changed, altered, destroyed, etc.
  - Ensure Kubeconfig file is secure, and is being encrypted with traffic involved in this

-**Check out all of the configuration files on [GitHub](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/Azure/Azure-K8S-Deploy) at the repository!**
+**Check out all of the configuration files on [GitHub (Azure-K8S-Deploy)](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/Azure/Azure-K8S-Deploy) at the repository!**

 # Steps to do this
 1. Have an Azure account; *if you are a student, sign up for a student account and get some free credits along side it.*